SkoolNotes/Taproot/2020PHYS201/KBe20phys201flo5vandegraph.md

 ## Vandegraph demo
 - See annotated pdf last page [[SRCelectrostaticsPacket1annotatedExr0n.pdf]]
-- #question How does the comb keep
+- #question How does the comb keep depositing charge onto the rubber belt?
+	- something about